centreon/centreon-archived/doc/en/quick_start/add_host_from_template.rst

 * Memory
 * Swap

-First :ref:`connect<centreon_login>` to your Centreon web interface with an administrator account or an account which allow to manager monitored object.
+First :ref:`connect<centreon_login>` to your Centreon web interface with an administrator account or an account which allow to manage monitored object.

 Go to the **Configuration > Hosts > Hosts** menu and click on **Add** button: